NdifrekeBassey/mood-vibe-pwa/README.md

 ## 📲 How to Install

-1. Open the web app in your browser
+1. Open the web app at https://moodvibez.netlify.app/ in your browser
 2. Tap **"Add to Home Screen"** (on mobile) or **"Install"** (on desktop)
 3. Enjoy inspiration anytime ✨